This article is synchronized and updated to xLog by Mix Space

 Method Two#

-Directly use MobaXterm to connect via ssh and execute GUI-related commands.
+Directly use MobaXterm to connect via SSH and execute GUI-related commands.

 Copy with Progress Display#

-Add the following to ~/.bashrc
+Add the following to ~/.bashrc or ~/.zshrc:

 function rcp(){